mihaelpuljak/one-click-hugo-cms/site/content/products/_index.md

 intro:
   blurbs:
     - image: /img/ml_20191223_16.29.19.jpg
-      text: >
+      text: >-
-        Product feedback research - Create quick product research with eye tracking report providing points of interest and user attention analytics.
+        Education - Make own classrooms by uploading and editing education content.
+Edit descriptions, eye triggered hints, add sounds, configure item rotation, scaling and texts.
+Set Item collections, and order of appearance in the physical space.
+Use analytics to analyse interest from your students.
     - image: /img/ml_20191223_16.38.50.jpg
       text: >-
-        Real Estate -  Cut the travel costs of retail estate agents.
-Platform is providing function for real estate presentation.
-Touch one of the rooms and get full 360 3D view through the  Revisum port.
+        Real Estate - Cut the travel costs of retail estate agents with Mixed reality real estate presentation.
+Touch one of the rooms on the floor plan and get full 360 3D view through the Revisum port.
     - image: /img/ml_20191223_16.41.21.jpg
       text: >-
         Museum on Demand - Create a new type of museum, museum on demand.
 Be own museum curator.
-Museum exhibit even before visiting museum.
-Your selected collection will wait your arrival in physical museum space.
+Select museum exhibit before visiting museum. selected collection will wait your arrival in the physical museum space.
     - image: /img/glacier.jpg
       text: >-
-        Education - Make own classrooms by uploading and editing education content.
-Edit descriptions, eye triggered hints, add sounds, configure item rotation, scaling and texts.
-Set Item collections, and order of appearance in the physical space.
-Use analytics to analyse interest from your students.
+        Product feedback research - Create quick product research with eye tracking report providing points of interest and user attention analytics.
     - image: /img/ml_20191223_16.31.42.jpg
       text: >-
-        Tourism - Create innovative virtual tour blending distant reality seamlessly into the physical environment, allowing full 360 3Ddegree remote scene exploration, optimized for the mixed reality glasses.
+        Tourism - Create innovative virtual tour blending distant reality seamlessly into the physical environment, allowing full 360 3D remote scene exploration, optimized for the mixed reality glasses.
   heading: Create and deploy.
   description: |-